 There’s nothing better than sitting inside a toasty log cabin, wrapped up in blankets when it’s snowing outside.
 Time passes slowly in this remote part of Norway, which is perfect for simply spending time gazing out of a big window into the majestic landscape of the Femundsmarka National Park beyond.

-Bookish couples will love this secret room in the forest of Upstate New York – warm red oak envelopes this tiny yet substantial library, which holds more than 2,500 books.
-Cosy up by the wood-burning stove, pull out a treasured tome and wile away the afternoon together in fictional lands while watching the snow quietly fall outside.
+Bookish couples will love this secret room in the forest of Upstate New York – warm red oak envelopes this tiny-yet-substantial library, which holds more than 2,500 books.
+Cosy-up by the wood-burning stove, pull out a treasured tome, and wile away the afternoon together in fictional lands while watching the snow quietly fall outside.

 We’re guessing things would literally get pretty steamy in this stunning grotto-inspired sauna, which is perched on an island’s edge in Georgian Bay, Ontario.
-It’s got jaw-dropping views over Lake Huron, which has inspired its wavy wood-clad interior.
+It’s got jaw-dropping views over Lake Huron, which has inspired the wavy wood-clad interior.

 This light-filled pentagonal terrace is the perfect perch for early evening drinks and watching the setting sun as it casts a golden glow over the treetops.
 The humble shed was turned from a one-storey cabin into a handsome three-floor summer home in Quebec.

 There’s no better place for romantic star gazing than this Dutch country home.
 Built atop an existing 1950s holiday property, the jewel in the crown is the rooftop extension with a huge expanse of glass – here, you can lie in bed and watch the stars above the treetops.